ashishsonone/google-sheet-utils/README.md

 post this we can combine `SELECT` OR `WHERE` to further tune the output

-# How to use
-1. You need just 1 file - `sheet-utils.combined.js` (from dist folder)
-2. Go to your google sheet where you want to use this
-3. Open Menu: Extensions -> Apps Script
-4. In Apps Script page
-    - Click on "Editor" menu (on left).
-Create a new file and copy-paste the contents of `sheet-utils.combined.js`.
-Alternatively you could also upload the file using "+" button
-5. Now you can try out the functions in your google sheet cell e.g `=WHERE(A1:C5, "*C > 25")`

 # demo google sheet
 [Sheet Utils Demo Sheet](https://docs.google.com/spreadsheets/d/12xaK4kUavxLsKTN-yimtWjsoAlZacLruIlQkzW4W7CU/edit#gid=0)